-Byrne says that the lean, lanky build of ectomorphs, combined with their naturally higher proportion of slow-twitch muscle fibers means they tend to excel at aerobic exercise, and may favor low-intensity steady-state (LISS) cardio workouts like jogging, cycling, and elliptical trainers.
-But, this doesn’t mean this type of workout is ideal when it comes to reaching body composition goals and putting on muscle.
+Byrne says that the lean, lanky build of ectomorphs, combined with their naturally higher proportion of slow-twitch muscle fibers, means they tend to excel at aerobic exercise and may favor low-intensity steady-state, or LISS, cardio workouts like jogging, cycling, and elliptical trainers.
+But this doesn’t mean this type of workout is ideal when it comes to reaching body composition goals and putting on muscle.
 “Ectomorph body types should avoid excessive cardiovascular activity, like long runs, as this hinders muscle development,” advises Marsac.

 Byrne says ectomorphs should prioritize strength training to build muscle and keep cardio intensity low to limit caloric expenditure.
-“Due to lower levels of body fat and lean muscle mass, ectomorphs will benefit more from strength-based resistance training and LISS (low-intensity steady state) style training 3-4 times per week,” he says.
+“Due to lower levels of body fat and lean muscle mass, ectomorphs will benefit more from strength-based resistance training and LISS-style training three to four times per week,” he says.
 “LISS cardio is needed to keep energy expenditure low (which will then be utilized for building muscle tissue) to burn fewer calories while also ensuring you are still working your cardiovascular system on a regular basis.”

 Byrne recommends two to three 40–60 minute LISS workouts per week, which may include jogging, cycling, swimming, or hiking, to name a few, as long as the intensity is kept relatively low.
 “A full-body resistance-based session should then also be utilized three times per week, with a focus on building strength in compound exercises that target multiple muscle groups,” advises Byrne.
 “These include squats, deadlifts, lunges, overhead presses, chest presses, and rows.”

 Marsac specifies that this strength training should be focused on muscle hypertrophy.
 “Hypertrophy training consists of both growing muscle contraction fibers and increasing muscle glycogen storage.
 This looks like compound movements (squat, deadlift, bench press, overhead press) followed by isolation exercises of the same muscle group,” she says.
 “For instance, on days a person squats, isolation exercise should include leg extensions and hamstring curls.”